 This small and mysterious exchange of gifts remained deep inside me, deep and indestructible, giving my poetry light.

 In almost all traditional gift-giving practices - as seen with the Maori practice of 'feeding the spirit of the gift' - the ultimate sphere of gift-giving is the bounty of nature herself, with regards to whom we all stand as recipients.
-In order to maintain and increase the value of the gifts we receive, we must treat them as gifts and give them on so that they remain lively.
+In order to maintain and increase the value of the gifts we receive, we must treat them as gifts and pass them on so that they remain lively.
 This is directly applicable to creative artists.
-May Sarton wrote:
+Hyde quotes May Sarton:

 There is only one real deprivation, and that is not to be able to give one's gift to whom one loves the most.
 The gift turned inward, unable to be given, becomes a heavy burden, even sometimes a kind of poison.
 It is as though the flow of life were backed up.